invertase/dart_custom_lint/README.md

 Unfortunately, running `dart analyze` does not pick up our newly defined lints.
 We need a separate command for this.

-To do that, users of our custom lint package can run inside the application the following:
+To do that, users of our custom lint package can run the following inside their terminal:

 ```sh
 $ dart run custom_lint